tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### Navigation Agent Node
 Now we need the enemy/agent to communicate with the `NavigationRegion3D`.
 To do this, we can just add the `NavigationAgent3D` node to our enemy scene and then use it in the script.
 We **do not** need a reference to the `NavigationRegion3D` since all **navigation communication** happens through the `NavigationServer3D`, so our job is a bit easier.
-Think of it as a **magical black box**, that transmits all the necessary information between `NavMeshes` and `Agents`.
+Think of it as a **magical black box** that transmits all the necessary information between `NavMeshes` and `Agents`.

 1. **Add** the `NavigationAgent3D` node as a child of the `GroundEnemyFSM`.
 2. **Set** the property `Path Height Offset` to `-0.5` (since our player is `1m` tall)